michaelkinnas/asciify/README.md

 `-c <character_set_name>`

 Which character set to use.
 By default you can choose between 7 character sets.
-(In a future version you will be able to user your own also)
+(In a future version you will be able to use your own in addition)

 ```
     ascii1      ¶@ØÆMåBNÊßÔR#8Q&mÃ0À$GXZA5ñk2S%±3Fz¢yÝCJf1t7ªLc¿+?(r/¤²!*;^:,'.`